Power Circle's Story

 • Contributing to resource efficiency, to a circular energy economy and local air quality.

-- Building trust is a really important element to this model.
-Long term customer relationships are needed in an industry where the level of trust in traditional energy companies has not been as high as it could be.
+Building trust is a really important element of this model.
+Long-term customer relationships are needed in an industry where the level of trust in traditional energy companies has not been as high as it could be.